vittominacori/erc1363-payable-token/README.md

 ERC-1363 allows to implement an ERC-20 token that can be used for payments.

-This is an implementation of the [ERC-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for ERC-20 tokens that supports executing recipient code after `transfer` or `transferFrom`, or spender code after `approve`.
+This is an implementation of the [ERC-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for ERC-20 tokens that supports executing recipient code after `transfer` or `transferFrom`, or spender code after `approve` in a single transaction.

 ## Abstract
 There is no way to execute code after an ERC-20 transfer or approval (i.e. making a payment), so to make an action it is required to send another transaction and pay GAS twice.

-ERC-1363 makes token payments easier and working without the use of any other listener.
+This proposal wants to make token payments easier and working without the use of any other listener.
 It allows to make a callback after a transfer or approval in a single transaction.

 There are many proposed uses of Ethereum smart contracts that can accept ERC-20 payments.

-Examples could be:
+Examples could be
 * to create a token payable crowdsale
 * selling services for tokens
 * paying invoices
 * making subscriptions

-For these reasons it was named as **"Payable Token"**.
+For these reasons it was originally named as **"Payable Token"**.

 Anyway you can use it for specific utilities or for any other purposes who require the execution of a callback after a transfer or approval received.